 First, Anastasia limestone itself is not particularly rare.
-It is the rock formation that underlies much of the the East Coast of Florida along the coastal ridge, from Anastasia Island (its namesake island) near St. Augustine down the coast for about 300 miles, beneath Jupiter Island and West Palm Beach, until it shades into another kind of limestone called Miami oolite a little south of Boca Raton.
+It is the rock formation that underlies much of the the East Coast of Florida.
+It runs along the coastal ridge, from Anastasia Island (its namesake island) in the north near St. Augustine, then down the coast for about 300 miles to Jupiter Island and West Palm Beach, until it shades into another kind of limestone called Miami oolite a little south of Boca Raton.
 Scientists disagree about how far inland Anastasia limestone extends.

 And though it’s true that Anastasia limestone itself is not unusual, most of it is found either underwater or underground.
-Exposed formations — like the one at Blowing Rocks — are very rare.
-There are a few other places besides the Conservancy’s preserve that boast outcroppings of Anastasia limestone, but with nearly a mile of exposed rock on the shoreline, Blowing Rocks harbors the largest known outcropping of Anastasia limestone on the U.S.’s East Coast.
+Exposed formations—like the one at Blowing Rocks—are very rare.
+There are a few other places besides the Conservancy’s preserve that boast outcroppings of Anastasia limestone, but with nearly a mile of exposed rock on the shoreline, Blowing Rocks harbors the largest known outcropping of Anastasia on the U.S.’s East Coast.